wp-plugins/alo-easymail/readme.txt

 === ALO EasyMail Newsletter ===
 Contributors: eventualo
 Donate link: http://www.eventualo.net/blog/wp-alo-easymail-newsletter/
-Tags: send, mail, newsletter, widget, subscription, mailing list, subscribe, cron, batch sending, mail throttling, signup Requires at least: 2.8.4
+Tags: send, mail, newsletter, widget, subscription, mailing list, subscribe, cron, batch sending, mail throttling, signup, multilanguage
+Requires at least: 2.8.4
-Tested up to: 3.0.1
+Tested up to: 3.0.3
-Stable tag: 1.8.3
+Stable tag: 1.8.4

-To send e-mails and newsletters.
-Features: subscription on registration or with an ajax widget, mailing lists, cron batch sending.
+To send newsletters.
+Features: collect subcribers on registration or with an ajax widget, mailing lists, cron batch sending, multilanguage.

 == Description ==

 ALO EasyMail Newsletter is a plugin for WordPress that allows to write and send newsletters, and to gather and manage the subscribers.
-It supports internationalization.
+It supports internationalization and multilanguage.

 Plugin links: [homepage](http://www.eventualo.net/blog/wp-alo-easymail-newsletter/) | [guide](http://www.eventualo.net/blog/wp-alo-easymail-newsletter-guide/) | [faq](http://www.eventualo.net/blog/wp-alo-easymail-newsletter-faq/) | [forum](http://www.eventualo.net/forum/forum/1) | [news](http://www.eventualo.net/blog/category/alo-easymail-newsletter/)

 **Admin side Features**

-* **write an html newsletter, choose a post, use post/subscribers/site tags and send to your recipients** (registered users, subscribers, mailing lists, any other email addresses)
+* **write an html/text newsletter, choose a post, use post/subscriber/site tags and send to your recipients** (registered users, subscribers, mailing lists, any other email addresses)
 * **manage newsletter templates**: edit and save your templates
 * **batch sending using WP cron system**: it sends a number of emails every 10 minutes, until all recipients have been included
 * **collect subscribers**: on registration form and with an ajax widget/page